-If your company is now fully or partially remote for the first time, the chances are that as a people ops professional, you are answering questions you hadn’t anticipated around things like home internet usage.
+If your company is fully or partially remote, you as a people ops professional are likely answering questions around things like home internet usage.
 Questions like:

 - Now that we aren’t in an office, do I have to reimburse my team for their home internet usage?